 Mineral resources heavily support the economy of the state as it is located on the Marcellus Shell Natural Gas Bed.
 Natural gas is found in large supply in the state and oil is also found in significant amount in the lower levels.
 Coal is the most important mineral resource in the state, having the second largest coal deposits in the USA.
 Also, the large population of deciduous forests in the state has made logging a major economic activity in the state.
 The largest private employers in the state include Wal-Mart, Kroger, Consol Energy, Mylan Pharmaceuticals, Lowe’s, St. Mary’s Medical Center, American Electric Power, The Mentor Network, Res-Care, Inc., Cabell Huntington Hospital and Pilgrim’s Pride.

-When buying or selling a house in West Virginia, the real estate closing agent will typically use a Warranty Deed to convey the title of the property to the new owner.
+When buying or selling a house here, the real estate closing agent will typically use a Warranty Deed to convey the title of the property to the new owner.
 For the deed to be legally valid, the document must include the property’s exact legal description, which usually comes from language within the property’s original survey.
 Since this state used to be part of the original 13 colonies, it primarily follows the old English surveying method of using Metes and Bounds.

 If you aren’t paying cash for the home and are instead getting a loan to buy the real estate, then understand that this is primarily a title theory state.
 This simply means that the raw title of the property will remain in a trust until the lien is ultimately paid off.
 The most common document that is used here to secure the lender’s interest in the title is called a Deed of Trust.
 Another less conventional method here is for the bank to use a Mortgage instead.